QMCPACK/qmcpack/docs/intro_wavefunction.rst

 Single-particle orbitals
 ------------------------

-Single particle orbital set (SPOSet) is a set of orbitals evaluated at a single electron real-space position.
+A single particle orbital set (SPOSet) is a set of orbitals evaluated at a single electron real-space position.
-A typical Slater determinant is calculated from a N-by-N matrix constructed by N orbitals at the positions of N electrons.
+A typical Slater determinant is calculated from a N-by-N matrix constructed from N orbitals at the positions of N electrons.
-QMCPACK supports a range of SPOSet types including :ref:`spo-spline`, :ref:`spo-lcao`, :ref:`spo-hybrid` and :ref:`pwbasis`.
+QMCPACK supports a range of SPOSet types:
+ * :ref:`spo-spline`
+ * :ref:`spo-lcao`
+ * :ref:`spo-hybrid`
+ * :ref:`pwbasis`

 sposet_collection input style